 The days of swinging the lead have long gone, and in its place has come a succession of ever-more sophisticated depth sounders.
 In the last decade, 3D forward-scanning technology has emerged that could change the way yachts navigate, particularly off the beaten track.
-Tim Thomas investigates
+Charlotte Thomas investigates

 “Various things run aground,” begins Sonardyne’s sales manager for maritime security, Andrew Winstanley, “from navy ships and submarines to, increasingly, commercial ships.
 And this is just in known, charted areas and channels.”
 It’s a compelling opening gambit.
 “That doesn’t include adventure yachts and some of the expeditionary cruise ships which go where perhaps other people don’t,” he continues, “in areas that are perhaps poorly charted or where the seabed is moving a lot because of weather, currents and tides.”